-You can hear the instruments on re-issued recordings of the duo, and on a couple rare clips of television appearances, such as Jock o’Hazeldine.
+You can hear the instruments on re-issued recordings of the duo, and on a couple of rare clips of television appearances, such as Jock o’Hazeldine.
 There are fan’s photo montage videos featuring songs from the old albums as well.

 Back to David Sinton.
-David – who I originally had only a perfunctory communication with – was the guitarist/restorer responsible for keeping the delicate Combolins playing and resonating at their peak.
+David – with who I originally had only a perfunctory communication – was the guitarist/restorer responsible for keeping the delicate Combolins playing and resonating at their peak.
 When Roy passed away prematurely in August 1990, he bequeathed the Combolins to David.
-David took the honor seriously and created combonlins.com (an unfinished web site, no longer online), and later spent 2 years completing a charming instrumental album (Caledonian Sunset, 2002) that showcased both Combolins, along with Roy’s 28-string guitar (a 12-string with 16 drone strings) and other instruments.
+David took the honor seriously and created combonlins.com (an unfinished website, no longer online), and later spent 2 years completing a charming instrumental album (Caledonian Sunset, 2002) that showcased both Combolins, along with Roy’s 28-string guitar (a 12-string with 16 drone strings) and other instruments.
 Writing David again recently, I find myself unable to get a hold of him, nor find him on the web, so hope this blog gets his notice.
-I’ve many more questions, and would love to see the Combolins preserved with some better photographs and additional details.
+I’ve many more questions and would love to see the Combolins preserved with some better photographs and additional details.

 I’m obviously not the only one entranced by these unusual instruments.
 In 2008 a Corries fan, Benny Tetteh-Lartey, was inspired to build his own version – the Combuitar (at left) – the process of which (and songs on) can be seen on his YouTube channel.